har86485/StockAIApp/README.txt

-Test platform-specific files will be here.
+Ios platform-specific files will be here.